Horace Wheaton: Early life and education

 Born in New Milford, Connecticut, he moved with his parents to Pompey, New York in 1810.
 He received limited schooling and graduated from Pompey Academy.

 Career

 Wheaton engaged in mercantile pursuits and was a member of the New York State Assembly in 1834.
 He was one of the commissioners to build a railroad between Syracuse and Utica, and was postmaster of Pompey from 1840 to 1842.
-He was supervisor and city treasurer of Pompey and was elected as a Democrat to the Twenty-eighth and Twenty-ninth Congresses, holding office from March 4, 1843, to March 3, 1847.
+He was supervisor and city treasurer of Pompey and was elected as a Democrat to the Twenty-eighth and Twenty-ninth Congresses, representing New York's 24th congressional district, holding office from March 4, 1843, to March 3, 1847.
 He was not a candidate for renomination in 1846 and that year moved to Syracuse.
 He was mayor of Syracuse from 1851 to 1853 and city treasurer in 1857 and 1858.
 He also engaged in hardware, saddlery, and mercantile pursuits.

 Personal life

 Wheaton died in Syracuse in 1882.
-He was interned at the Oakwood Cemetery.
+He was interred at the Oakwood Cemetery.